d5c0d3/PowerBI-3Dscatter/README.md

 When there are no errors you can hit Ctrl+C to stop the process.
 But don't close the console window yet.

+---
+*Note:*
-> Note: Use only characters and numbers in your package name since special characters (even '-') can throw errors when `pbiviz start` is executed.
+Use only characters and numbers in your package name since special characters (even '-') can throw errors when `pbiviz start` is executed.
+---

 ## 3. Edit the R code
 Now we need to edit the R code script `script.r` that comes with the visual package.
 It  can be found in the base directory of the package, here: `pbi3Dscatter/`